latest nhpb_banner 1__compressed

 Search the Website

-As many veterans know, both the Social Security Administration and Veterans Affairs may be able to pay out disability benefits to those that qualify.
+As many veterans and their families know, both the Social Security Administration and Veterans Affairs may be able to pay out disability benefits to those that qualify.
 The exact way they go about this, and how they approve applications and process claims will differ though.
 Some of the key differences in the programs are below.
-Or look into the Homebound Pension Benefit for home care or modifications.
+There are other emergency programs too for homebound veterans, such as home care or modifications, and look into the Homebound Pension Benefit.

 Steps for the expedited disability application process